Campaigning for change

 Acute care in Scotland

-The BPA was involved in a series of meetings during 2015 and 2016 to discuss access to acute porphyria services in Scotland, including issues concerning referrals, testing and onward care.
+The BPA was involved in a series of meetings during 2015 and 2016 to discuss access to acute porphyria services in Scotland.
+Access issues included topics such as referrals, testing and onward care.
 Meetings were well attended by doctors from Scotland, NAPS doctors (from England and Wales), biochemists, geneticists, NHS Scotland commissioners and the BPA.

-Following these discussions, NHS Scotland finalised arrangements to commission support for Scottish acute porphyria patients and their doctors from the English NAPS service, which came into operation as of 1 April 2016.
+Following these discussions, NHS Scotland finalised arrangements to commission support for Scottish acute porphyria patients and their doctors from the English NAPS service.
+This came into operation on 1 April 2016.

 A formal agreement enables shared care between NAPS doctors (mainly Dr Mike Badminton from Cardiff) and either Dr Alison Cousins or Dr Peter Galloway from Scotland.
-Outreach clinics will be held once every six months in either Edinburgh or Glasgow.
-This means that patients in Scotland suffering attacks of an acute porphyria will benefit from the knowledge and best practices of NAPS, while still being seen through an effective network with local porphyria specialists.
-Doctors caring for hospitalised patients will be able to access the NAPS out-of-hours clinical advice service, which will ensure appropriate access to haem arginate treatment for patients in Scotland.
+Outreach clinics are held once every six months in either Edinburgh or Glasgow.
+This means that patients in Scotland suffering attacks of an acute porphyria can benefit from the knowledge and best practices of NAPS in England.
+However, they are still seen through an effective network of local porphyria specialists.
+Doctors caring for hospitalised patients are able to access the NAPS out-of-hours clinical advice service.
+This ensures appropriate access to haem arginate treatment for patients in Scotland.

-New patients will be seen within six weeks initially, although this may take the form of a virtual appointment or telephone consultation to establish what support is needed.
-Patients will then be offered an appointment for one of the scheduled outreach clinics.
+New patients aim to be seen within six weeks initially.
+This may take the form of a virtual appointment or telephone consultation to establish what support is needed.
+Patients are then offered an appointment for one of the scheduled outreach clinics.

 Genetic Alliance UK

-The BPA receives regular updates and supports Genetic Alliance UK which is an umbrella charity of patient organisations with a membership of over 130 charities supporting all those affected by genetic disorders.
-Their aim is to improve the lives of people affected by genetic conditions by ensuring that high quality services and information are available to all who need them.
+The BPA receives regular updates and supports Genetic Alliance UK, which is an umbrella charity of patient organisations.
+Genetic Alliance has a membership of over 130 charities supporting all those affected by genetic disorders.
+Their aim is to improve the lives of people affected by genetic conditions.
+They try to do this by ensuring that high quality services and information are available to all who need them.

-Genetic Alliance UK has also been very supportive of the BPA over the years and assisted us with aspects such as maintaining specialists within the acute care network and guiding us through the NICE process to obtain certain medicines on the NHS.
+Genetic Alliance UK offers great support to the BPA and has assisted us many times over recent years.
+They helped us to maintain specialists within the acute care network.
+They also continue to guide us through the NICE process to obtain certain medicines on the NHS.

 For more information see: www.geneticalliance.org.uk